 2019-2020 Undergraduate Alumni

-Jennifer Cisneros is a fourth-year undergraduate student at UC Merced who is majoring in public health.
+Jennifer Cisneros is an undergraduate majoring in public health.
 Her interests include nutritional discrimination and removing misinformation among low-income communities in the Central Valley.
-She interned with the California Health Collaborative for Tobacco Control in the Madera County Public health department with an emphasis on health disparities among the Latino community.
-After graduating, she plans to focus on health education and outreach for healthy communities.
+She interned with the California Health Collaborative for Tobacco Control in Madera.
+After graduating, she plans to focus on health education and community outreach.

 2017-2018 Undergraduate Alumni